department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ### When to use this pattern

-- When a user must upload a file to provide required documentation in order to complete a task.
+- When a user must upload a file in order to complete a task.

 ### When not to use this pattern